jasl/celestia-ui/README.md

 ### Adding New Pages

-1. Create a new HTML file in the root directory
+1. Create a new HTML file in the `src/` directory
 2. Include the theme initialization script in `<head>`:

 ```html